sherlyhu00/Y.Hu/README.md

 ## Experience
 ### Professional Experience
 #### CityDNA Technology Co.,ltd.
-Intern Data Analyst,Beijing
+Intern Data Analyst,Beijing,
 Aug 2022 - Nov 2022
   - Engaged in the evaluation and consultation report of the renewal work of the city scale.
   - Collaborated with data analysts and database developers to support city assessment efforts; build city databases and quantitative assessment models by integrating data from multiple sources.
   - Participated in urban map data analysis; cleaned and pre-processed spatial data; formed editable map data through classification and transformation.

 #### WHUT design & research Co.,ltd.
-Intern Urban Planner(Urban analysis direction),Wuhan
+Intern Urban Planner(Urban analysis direction),Wuhan,
 Jan 2021 - Jul 2021
   - Responsible for interpreting data from transport studies to deal with traffic station operations and planning.
   - Gathered over 500 spot location data and calculated the single station passing capacity and the number of high-efficiency functioning stations for transforming stop patterns of bus stations.